nickslevine/Count/README.md

 # Count

 Count is a calculator app.
 It saves your calculations between sessions.
+Press up or down to scroll through inputs.
 Be careful - pressing "C" will delete your history.

 Count is a window into the JavaScript interpreter, so you can do things like define variables and perform operations using them.
 There are also custom functions, listed below.